 If you have the time and have not been taught this way, I highly recommend Barbara Beers' Phonics Road.
-She teaches you how to teach phonics with flashcards (be careful that the right card is right side up), say the phonograms, and write the sounds.
+She teaches you (the teacher)

 She models teaching phonics perfectly and you only have to stay one lesson ahead of your students.
 This is actually awesome for ESL students, too, as they can often learn English on their own with Barbara's videos.
 See the Phonics Road here.

 If you have very little time, and simply want the facts, get Romalda Spalding's WRTR.

 I tabbed several sections in my own book that I used each day.
 It's like having the whole language arts curriculum in one book K-12.

 Dr. Mary North includes an excellent scope and sequence for each grade level, too.
 It is a very handy desk reference.
 The name of the book tells it all.

 Once you learn phonics and can write the words, you can read them.
 They also have black line masters in the back for printable phonics flashcards.

 If you want the daily phonics lessons spelled out day by day, use Wanda Sanseri's two books along with her most excellent log books.